I love that I am able to make an income from home! Here is how I make an income as a work-at-home mom!

 Being a work-at-home mom can be both the best of both worlds and the worst of both worlds, if I’m honest.

 I get to be with my babies nearly 24/7.
-The littles attend preschool two mornings per week, but besides during “harvest seasons” (aka the few weeks leading up to the bundle sale and bundle week), I am their primary caretaker.
+The littles attend preschool two mornings per week, but I am their primary caretaker.

 I am the one to kiss their boo boos, read them stories, dress them and fix their hair and make them home-cooked meals.
-I get to rock my youngest to sleep for nap time, and all three of them like to run into our bedroom and jump in the bed with me for morning cuddles.
+At nap time I get to rock my youngest to sleep, and all three of them like to run into our bedroom and jump in the bed with me for morning cuddles.

 But because I work from home, I cannot go on spontaneous playdates like other stay-at-home moms.
 I have not–for two years now–been able to attend a morning Bible study.
 I’ve had many, many, many late nights.